DevonPalma/LowerClass/README.md

 ## LowerClass
 A simple OOP library for Lua.
 It has complex inheritance, metamethod support, and weak mixin support.

 Note* This is heavily inspired by [middleclass](https://github.com/kikito/middleclass) by kikito.
 Many parts of the code are directly copied, and the core functionallity is modeled after it.
+I love MiddleClass but found a few features limiting, hence why LowerClass was developed.

 ## Quick Look